sifatfaysal/telephone-directory/README.md

 ![](https://img.shields.io/badge/ProjectType-ConsoleApp-green.svg)
 ![](https://img.shields.io/badge/Programming_Language-c-blue.svg)

 This project in C creates an external file to store the user's data permanently to perform file handling operations.
-Phonebook is an extremely straightforward small undertaking in C that can assist you with understanding the fundamental ideas of capacities, record taking care of, and information structure.
-This application will show you how to include, list, change or alter, look and erase information to/from  the record.<br>
-  Individual data like name, gender, father's name, contact number, postal code, email, and address are asked while including a record into the Phonebook.
-These records would be able to be altered, recorded, looked for, and eliminated.<br>
-  We have used many functions in this project.
-These functions are very easy to understand as their name itself signifies their respective operations.
+This application will show you how to include, list, change or alter, look and erase information to/from the record.
+I used many functions in this project.
+These functions are very easy to understand as their name themselves signifies their respective operations. this program can assist you with understanding the fundamental ideas of capacities and information structure.
+This application will show you how to include, list, change or alter, look and erase information to/from the record.

 ## Functions:
 1. [void add_contact():](#AddContact)